-All these should lead to us to eventually agree that the brand name of the car Prius had not acquired the degree of goodwill, reputation and the market or popularity in the Indian market so as to vest in the plaintiff the necessary attributes of the right of a prior user so as to successfully maintain an action of passing off even against the registered owner.
+All these should lead to us to eventually agree, the brand name of the car Prius had not acquired the degree of goodwill, reputation and the market or popularity in the Indian market so as to vest in the Plaintiff the necessary attributes of the right of a prior user so as to successfully maintain an action of passing off even against the registered owner.

 If goodwill or reputation in the particular jurisdiction (in India) is not established by the Plaintiff, no other issue really would need any further examination to determine the extent of the Plaintiff’s right in the action of passing off.”

-The Court refused to wade into the argument of whether or not Prius Auto were honest or dishonest in adopting the mark ‘Prius’ (The First Attempt Story).
-In any case, the alleged dishonest adoption did not matter to the Apex Courts’ ultimate analysis.
-It correctly noted that even if the defendants had been dishonest, that by itself would not exonerate the plaintiff of having to prove that they had trademark rights in ‘Prius’ in the first place.
+Court refused to wade into the argument of whether or not Prius Auto were honest or dishonest in adopting the mark ‘Prius’ (The First Attempt Story).
+In any case, the alleged dishonest adoption did not matter to Apex Courts’ ultimate analysis.
+It correctly noted, even if the Defendants had been dishonest, that by itself would not exonerate the Plaintiff of having to prove that they had trademark rights in ‘Prius’ in the first place.

 Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share:

 “The finding on merits is objectionable.
-The SC’s rejection of the respondents’ etymology story (‘Prius’/‘Prayas’) is not tied to a full-blooded conclusion.
+SC’s rejection of the Respondents’ etymology story (‘Prius’/‘Prayas’) is not tied to a full-blooded conclusion.
 This is disappointing.
-A strong word by the SC on the issue – which is unfortunately replete in trademark suits – would have done much to discourage the practice, at least in the short term.
+A strong word by SC on the issue – which is unfortunately replete in trademark suits – would have done much to discourage the practice, at least in the short term.

-Further, the SC’s finding that the appellant didn’t demonstrate sufficient reputation and goodwill in India to sustain its claim is insensitive to at least to two sets of issues.
+Further, SC’s finding that the Appellant didn’t demonstrate sufficient reputation and goodwill in India to sustain its claim is insensitive to at least to two sets of issues.